 Navajo Nation uses cattle from local Navajo ranchers.

-In 2016, the Navajo Nation set aside approximately $15 million from the Permanent Trust Fund income for farming and agricultural projects in Many Farms, Tsaile/Wheatfields, and Shiprock.
-With the Farm Bill, President-Elect Nez said he is hopeful that it will help supplement these projects.
+He added that he is optimistic that the Navajo Nation can utilize the Farm Bill reauthorization to leverage $15 million that was allocated from the Permanent Trust Fund income for farming and agricultural projects in Many Farms, Tsaile/Wheatfields, and Shiprock.